 Software

-I contribute to a number of pieces of software, the source code of which is released through the Palaeoware github repositories, or on my personal GitHub account.
+I contribute to a number of pieces of software, the source code of which is released through the Palaeoware github repositories.
 All are fully documented, open source and freely available, and installers/binaries are available for numerous operating systems.
 Click on the banner below to visit the Palaeoware github site, or on any of the individual software packages below that to go to the latest release for each.
-All packages are being actively developed – for updates on software, you can follow Palaeoware on twitter.
+All packages are being actively developed – for updates on software, you can follow Palaeoware on github.

 Palaeoware Software Banner